gfidente/pelican-svbhack/README.md

 ## INSTALL

-Clone the [repository](https://github.com/giulivo/pelican-svbhack), edit your `pelicanconf.py` and modify the `THEME` variable to make it point to the downloaded theme location.
+Clone the [repository](https://github.com/gfidente/pelican-svbhack), edit your `pelicanconf.py` and modify the `THEME` variable to make it point to the downloaded theme location.

 ## PELICANCONF.PY

 Supports a number of common global variables but patches are welcomed if you need better support.

-- `GOOGLE_ANALYTICS` your UA-XYZ code
+- `GOOGLE_ANALYTICS` to use Google Analytics, set this var to your UA-XYZ code

-- `USER_LOGO_URL` you don't need to replace the logo placeholder, instead put your logo in content/images/your_logo.png and make this point to `SITEURL + '/static/images/your_logo.png'`
+- `USER_LOGO_URL` to replace the logo placeholder, put your logo in content/images/your_logo.png and make this var point to `SITEURL + '/static/images/your_logo.png'`

-- `DISQUS_SITENAME` set this to enable disqus comments in articles
+- `DISQUS_SITENAME` set this to your Disqus sitename to enable disqus comments in articles

 - `TAGLINE` some text rendered right below the logo